AleksCipri/DeepAdversaries/README.md

 ```

 ### Requirements
-This code was developed using Pytorch xxx.
+This code was developed using Pytorch 1.9.0+cu102.
 The requirements.txt file lists all Python libraries that your notebooks will need, and they can be installed using:
 ```
 pip install -r requirements.txt
 ```